moka-guys/mokabed/LiveBedfiles/Pan5192_LogFile.md

         with open('/home/natasha/Desktop/mokabed/LiveBedfiles/Pan5192_SMN1_3col.bed','r') as bedfile: for line in bedfile.readlines(): chr,start,stop=line.split("\t") print str(chr)+"\t" + str(int(start)+10) + "\t" + str(int(stop)-10)

     c) In Excel Pan5192_SMN1_nopadding.bed was used to update Pan5192_SMN1problemdata.bed to convert back into a 12 column format.

+# add to data.bed
+cat Pan5192_SMN1problemdata.bed >> Pan5192data.bed There was no header to remove